 How much golf equipment do you think women buy?
 How many golfers do you think are sitting around during the day watching “Psycho Coupon Horders?”

 Again, it’s a mismatch.
-Why would you spend your money running ads that are geared toward affluent men, during daytime TV?
+Why would you spend your money running ads that are geared toward affluent men, during daytime TV programs that attract only women?
 It’s just not common sense.

 If you’re in the position of reviewing media schedules like that, use your head.
 Eliminate those time slots.
 Make the sales guy work a little harder to match his commercial line up with your brand.